ioztelcan/taskboard/README.md

 Right now there are no ways to configure it elegantly.
 Just replace the filepaths and project names in the source code and give it a go (ha!) with `go run taskboard.go`

-It currently shows 3 different project side by side, with the simple task IDs.
+It currently shows 3 different projects side by side, with the task IDs.
 You can keep using regular task warrior commands to create/delete tasks and it should update.

 ## License